 INTERVIEW BY ALEXEY VEDEV ON HOW RUSSIAN ECONOMY WILL COPE WITH SANCTIONS

-On April 26, Alexey Vedev, Doctor of Economic Sciences, Head of Financial Studies Department of the Gaidar Institute, told the YouTube channel “BitKogan” how Russian economy will cope with the impact of sanctions.
+On April 26, Alexey Vedev, Doctor of Economic Sciences, Head of Financial Studies Department of Gaidar Institute, told the YouTube channel “BitKogan” how Russian economy will cope with the impact of sanctions.

 The interview was very informative and the main topic was undoubtedly the unprecedented crisis, which, according to Alexey Vedev, had never been seen before in the economy.
 The Gaidar Institute expert noted that Russia's economy was not prepared for such shocks; the crisis affected all sectors of the economy.
 In particular, it affected import substitution and medicine.
 Sanctions bans have affected the supply of components, caused a decline in demand for Russian raw materials and logistical chaos.